shopware/shopware/src/Docs/_new/1-getting-started/25-system-installation-guides/20-vagrant.md

 > bin/console
 ```

-*Notice: You should regularly update the box by executing `vagrant provision` - this will **reset** the box to it's stock state*
+*Note: You should regularly update the box by executing `vagrant provision` - this will **reset** the box to it's stock state* meaning **Content inside the box is wiped and deleted**

-## Developing with it
+## Connecting your IDE

 The Vagrant box fully encapsulates the whole platform with all its sources.
 So the development process works just like with any other foreign system.
-The machine supports **SCP** as a way to go:
+The machine supports **SCP** with the following credentials.

 Key |  Setting
 ----------|----------